serenity-js/serenity-js/book/from-scripts-to-serenity/writing-what-you-would-like-to-read.md

 };
 ```

-Now that James has the Ability to interact with the application, it's time to use it.
+Now that James has the ability to interact with the application, it's time to use it.

-Let's wire up the `Start` Task first and make it do something useful, opening the browser and navigating
+Let's wire up the `Start` task first and make it do something useful.
+Opening the browser and navigating
 to the application could be a good start:

 ```typescript